wareya/gammakit/readme.txt

 Gammakit is dynamically typed, and arrays and dictionaries are copied by value, not reference.

-The lexer unfortunately currently does not handle comments.

 Gammakit allows the programmer to generate or parse and modify ASTs and compile them into pseudofunctions at runtime.

 For example, the following code: